Sh3b0/interactive-labs/Resources.md

   - Not much experience, but interactive notebooks shows process & results
 - **Syadmin, DevOps**, **Networks**, and **Security**
   - Still facing issues.
 Let's break it down and focus on one thing at a time.
-- A bit of automation & fun for
+- A bit of automation & fun for:
   - Security courses: through CTFs.
     - Issue of verifying integrity and prevent flag-sharing.
   - Networks courses: automatically graded labs in Packet Tracer.